GO & RAYLIB ~ Get Setup

 Install Raylib

-Windows no cgo instructions:
+Windows NO cgo instructions:

-We will use cgo another time, for now download raylib
+We will use cgo another time, for now download raylib if not already.

 -